 In addition to the fact that joint ownership only delays probate until the second owner's death, the arrangement may also present the following issues:

 A Better Option to Joint Ownership: How a Living Trust May Help

 A living trust is a revocable trust that is set up during your life.
 Most of your assets are then titled in the name of the living trust.
 You maintain complete control of the trust during your life and can add or remove assets.
 Upon your death, the assets in the trust are distributed by your named trustee (usually your spouse) to your named beneficiaries, without probate.

 A living trust maintains your family's financial privacy, provides an easier and more efficient administration of your estate, and can protect dependents with special needs.
 A living trust is easy to set up and maintain and can be changed or canceled at any time.

 A living trust is usually drafted to include the following additional benefits:

-You may not be around to explain what you meant when forming a trust.
-A lawyer can help you create a trust that clearly expresses your wishes.
-Contact a local attorney for a free initial case review to ask additional questions and discuss your options.
+You may not be around to explain what you meant when forming a trust, given their very function.
+A lawyer can help you create a living trust that clearly expresses your wishes in order to eliminate any confusion or chaos after you pass away.
+Contact a local attorney for a free initial case review of your living trust needs.